Get Tech Tips

 Why HEPA is a Great IAQ Option

-I am like most contractors and techs, I've heard about HEPA for a long time but I never looked into how it could be integrated into a A/C IAQ strategy until now.
+I am like most contractors and techs.
+I've heard about HEPA for a long time, but I never looked into how it could be integrated into an A/C IAQ strategy until now.

-HEPA (High-Efficiency Particle Arrestance) is a, ASME, U.S. DOE standard that specifies a capture rate of 99.97% of particles sized at 0.3 microns.
+HEPA (High-Efficiency Particle Arrestance) is an ASME, U.S. DOE standard that specifies a capture rate of 99.97% of particles sized at 0.3 microns.

-Becasue the HEPA standard isn't something is regulated or policed there are many filters and products that use the term in one way or another.
+Because the HEPA standard isn't something is regulated or policed, there are many filters and products that use the term in one way or another.
 Even the term “True HEPA” has no scientific meaning and is often used to market products that don't meet the DOE standard.

-One reason HEPA filters are rated that 0.3 microns is becasue particles of that size are dangerous to human health and are in the size range that have been demonstrated to be the hardest to remove.
+HEPA filters are rated at 0.3 microns because particles of that size are dangerous to human health and are in the size range that has been demonstrated to be the hardest to remove.

-The issue with HEPA is that it works best with lower air velocity AND they are SUPER restrictive.
-This means that running all of the air for your A/C system through HEPA is going to be tough if not impossible.
-This is why manufacturers have often turned to other technologies like UV, electrostatic, cold plasma and oxidizing ions to “assist” less restrictive filters.
+The issue with HEPA is that it works best with lower air velocity, AND they are SUPER restrictive.
+Running all of the air for your A/C system through HEPA is going to be tough, if not impossible.
+That is why manufacturers have often turned to other technologies like UV, electrostatic, cold plasma, and oxidizing ions to “assist” less restrictive filters.

-Some of these products may hit the 99.7% number but they may not do as well at filtering the smaller than 0.3 micron particles, they may also generate other byproducts like O3 or Formaldehyde or they may have costly maintenance required.
-This isn't to say these other products are always a bad idea but many aren't as tried and tested as HEPA.
+Some of these products may hit the 99.7% number, but they may not do as well at filtering the smaller than 0.3-micron particles.
+They may also generate other byproducts like ozone (O3) or formaldehyde or have costly maintenance.
+That isn't to say these other products are always a bad idea, but many aren't as tried and tested as HEPA.

-In the photo above we are installing a bypass HEPA filter on the return of a system that serves a dentist office.
-In this case the blower runs continuously so we are using the HEPA filter to constantly filter 300 CFM of the 1700 CFM system airflow.
-In this case the HEPA unit comes with a carbon prefilter to help with odors and VOCs and the location has multiple filter back ceiling returns throughout the structure with pretty low face velocity due to the number of them.
+In the photo above, we are installing a bypass HEPA filter on the return of a system that serves a dentist's office.
+In this case, the blower runs continuously, so we decided to use a HEPA filter to filter 300 CFM of the 1700 CFM system airflow constantly.
+This HEPA unit comes with a carbon prefilter to help with odors and VOCs.
+The location has multiple filter back ceiling returns throughout the structure with pretty low face velocity due to the number of them.

-We added 20x20x1 MERV8 carbon filters to all of the filter back returns, the bypass HEPA system and MERV 11 filters in the existing 4″ media filter racks.
+We added 20 x 20 x 1 MERV 8 carbon filters to all of the filter back returns and the bypass HEPA system.
+We added MERV 11 filters in the existing 4″ media filter racks.

-This did result in a static pressure that was slightly higher than we would like in a perfect world (0.7″wc) but we performed a full MeasureQuick system test and found it was still performing well.
+This did result in a static pressure that was slightly higher than we would like in a perfect world (0.7″wc), but we performed a full MeasureQuick system test and found that it was still performing well.

-All of this was done at a price point similar to many of the high-cost UV/Ionization/PCO type solutions but without some of the questions marks those can bring, especially in a medical environment where the risks of chemical interactions and viral spread are higher.
+All of this was done at a price point similar to many of the high-cost UV/Ionization/PCO-type solutions but without some of the question marks those can bring, especially in a medical environment where the risks of chemical interactions and viral spread are higher.

 Alternative Methods of Install